-The New York State Commissioner of Health waived the electronic prescribing mandate in situations requiring the use of expedited partner therapy in March 2016.
-The Commissioner issued a renewal of the waiver in March 2017.
-Providers can continue to use paper prescriptions for the treatment of sex partner(s) of patients infected with Chlamydia trachomatis until March 25, 2018.
+The New York State Department of Health lists expedited partner therapy as an exception to the electronic prescribing mandate.
+As such, providers can continue to use paper prescriptions for the treatment of sex partner(s) of patients diagnosed with chlamydia trachomatis.
 Providers can order paper prescriptions from the New York State Department of Health.

-If you have any questions or concerns regarding EPT please contact at us at firstname.lastname@example.org.
+If you have any questions or concerns regarding EPT, email firstname.lastname@example.org.

 If you are a patient/partner and would like to report an adverse reaction after taking azithromycin for EPT, call 311.